WinsteadZhu/Web-Scraping/README.md

 Two distinct scenarios are dealt with:
 1. Access to a website’s API is available, which enables interacting with the website directly
-2. Ihe structure of the website data needs to be understood and parsed mannually
+2. The structure of the website data needs to be understood and parsed mannually